Giwan/mytoori-blog/src/posts/2018-11-11-ssr-with-react/index.md

 ## Server side rendering

 With server side rendering (SSR), the Single Page Application is is first fully rendered on the server before it's sent to the client.
 All of the HTML content is sent in that first request just as it would be with a statically rendered site.
-The client can skip the javascript rendering step and simpley "display" the received HTML to the user.
+The client can skip the javascript rendering step and simply "display" the received HTML to the user.

 ### Create the Server